 The additional solar panel must be connected in parallel to the existing panel.
 This means that the positive wire of each solar panel is connected together.
 The negative wire of each solar panel must also be connected together.

-If you have used a roof connection box, remove the MC4 connectors from the solar panel and pass them through into the box.
-Make the connection to the existing solar panel, inside the box.
+If you have used a roof connection box, remove the MC4 connectors from the new solar panel and pass them through into the box.
+Make the connections to the existing solar panel, inside the box.

 Fusing the solar system.